What is the art of storytelling? It can be defined as the process of communicating a story, either trough oral storytelling or in writing.

 Immersive storytelling is an exciting new form of storytelling that is emerging in contemporary popular culture.
 Through immersive experiences such as theatre plays, 3D cinema, and street games, individuals are able to become truly engrossed in a story and fully immersed in a narrative.

 But beyond simply engaging audiences with narratives, storytelling also raises important questions around issues of experience and immersion.
 How do we define the quality of being immersed in a story?
-And what are the practical and ethical implications of immersive narrative experiences?
+And what are the best practices and ethical implications of immersive narrative experiences?

-As this burgeoning field continues to develop, it will be important for thinkers and creators alike to grapple with these questions and explore the many possibilities that immersive storytelling has to offer.
-After all, as more and more individuals seek out ever more immersive experiences, storytelling shows no signs of slowing down anytime soon.
+As this burgeoning field continues to develop, storytelling experience is important for thinkers and creators alike to grapple with these questions and explore the many possibilities that immersive storytelling has to offer.
+After all, as more and more individuals seek out ever more immersive experiences, it shows no signs of slowing down anytime soon.

 Individual Storytelling Experience